'What are you Learning?'

 This question popped up early in the year, and it really stuck with me.
 Partly because learning and studying are big parts of a portfolio career, and also because it's just such a great question!

-I'm pretty sure that specific learning will become a focus in one of my 6-week blocks.
+I'm pretty sure that specific learning will become a focus in one of my six-week blocks.
 I've been brainstorming something formal for this year, but I'm not quite there yet.

 So, this post is about how learning shows up in different ways and what I've noticed since I got asked this question.

 I met a new friend who insisted on switching to the local language of the country we were in.
-They are from Mexico and their first language is Spanish, and they're fluent in English.
+They are from Mexico, and their first language is Spanish, but they're also fluent in English.
 I really appreciated this as it challenged me.
 For the really important stuff, we switched back to English because I didn't want to miss anything crucial.

-Spent some time in a Northern Indian metropolis where "Hing-lish" is pretty much the main language now.
-I really valued the moments when I got to hear pure Hindi though I think my 'Hinglish' is pretty good.
+I spent some time in a Northern Indian metropolis where "Hing-lish" is pretty much the main language now.
+I really valued the moments when I got to hear pure Hindi, though I think my 'Hinglish' is pretty good!

 I've got a list, and I might be ready to commit to something new.
 I have a feeling that by the time I get to my dedicated learning block, this new activity will find me rather than the other way around.